dphfox/Fusion/docs/api-reference/api/compat.md

 	reactive tools for almost every single use case, which can be better optimised by Fusion and lead to cleaner and more idiomatic code.

-	Changing state objects in `onChange:()` is a particular anti-pattern which abusing Compat may encourage.
+	Changing state objects in `:onChange()` is a particular anti-pattern which abusing Compat may encourage.
 If you need to update the value of a state object when another state object is changed, consider using [computed state](../computed.md) instead.